jess-sys/22Docs/docs/valgrind.rst

 "Invalid write" means that our program tries to write data in a memory zone which it doesn't own.

 But valgrind tells you way more than that.
-It first tells you where you made a mistake.
-Line 7, which corresponds to `str[i] = '\0'`.
-It also tells you the size of the written data, which is 1 bytes, and corresponds to the size of a character.
-Then it also tells you that the invalid adress is located right after a block of ten bytes allocated.
+It first tells you the size of the written data, which is 1 bytes, and corresponds to the size of a character.
+Then tells you where you made a mistake.
+Line 7, which corresponds to ``str[i] = '\0'``.
+It also tells you that the invalid adress is located right after a block of ten bytes allocated.
 What is means is that a 10 bytes (so probably 10 characters) long memory zone was allocated, but we tried to write an eleventh character.